Scam Victim Alliance

 Topics we can cover include:

-The psychology of scams — why smart people get tricked (and why it’s going to be harder than ever to spot scams)
+The psychology of scams — why smart people get tricked (and why it’s harder than ever to spot them in the age of AI and deep fakes)

 Red flags in real messages, emails, phone calls, social media posts and ads